ool3/python_reverse_dict/README.md

 <!-- /TOC -->
 ## Introduction
-Computes average run times of different methods of reversing a dictionary's keys and values in **Python 2.7 &amp; 3**:
+This project goal is to compute average run times of different methods of reversing a dictionary's keys and values in **Python 2.7 &amp; 3**:
 * **method 1**<a id="method01"></a>: makes use of dictionary comprehension, and the dictionary must contain unique values
 * **method 2**<a id="method02"></a>: the dictionary doesn't contain unique